zhimeir/zhimeir.github.io/_pages/publications.md

 Ying Jin\*, Zhimei Ren\*, and Emmanuel Candès. *Proceedings of the National Academy of Sciences, 2023* .
 Runner up for Tom Ten Have Award at American Causal Inference Conference (ACIC) 2022 (presented by Ying Jin)

-**Examining the impact of sex differences and the COVID-19 pandemic on health and health care: findings from a national cross-sectional study** [bioRxiv](https://doi.org/10.1093/jamiaopen/ooac076) | [reprodution code](https://github.com/zhimeir/HINTS_analysis)
+**Examining the impact of sex differences and the COVID-19 pandemic on health and health care: findings from a national cross-sectional study** [bioRxiv](https://doi.org/10.1093/jamiaopen/ooac076) | [reproduction code](https://github.com/zhimeir/HINTS_analysis)
   Jiancheng Ye and Zhimei Ren. *JAMIA Open, 2022*